Year C: The Solemnity of The Holy Trinity, Sunday after Pentecost

 Discussion Questions:

-2. Beyond the theological concept of the Trinity, what does the Trinity mean to you?
-Where have you experienced the mystery of trinitarian relationships in your day-to-day faith journey?
+- Beyond the theological concept of the Trinity, where have you experienced God as a trinitarian relationship in your day-to-day faith journey?

 Biblical Context